 - They have the right to exercise control over the time, manner, and method of the work to be performed; and

 - They are paid on a set price per job or per unit basis, not on a salary or hourly wage basis.

 As the above list indicates, the key issues are the intent of the parties, control over the details of the work, and the method of compensation.
 This means, in short, that the inquiry focuses on the facts and economic realities of the arrangement, not on the employer’s formal designation.
 An employer seeking to avoid workers’ compensation liability to an injured worker must show that the arrangement functioned as an independent contractor in fact, not just in name.

 Consult a Georgia Workers’ Compensation Attorney

 If your employer is opposing your workers’ compensation claim by claiming that you are an independent contractor, you may still be eligible for benefits.
 Just because they classify you as an independent contractor does not mean that you actually are one.
-Contact the attorneys at The Bader Law Firm for a free consultation.
+Contact the attorneys at Bader Scott Injury Lawyers for a free consultation.
 We have the skill and the experience to assess the facts and make the best case possible for you.
 Don’t lose out on your claim just because your employer tries to misclassify you.
 Get help today so you aren’t taken advantage of.